fastrgv/CoTerminalApps/README.md

 gnuterm.sh

 Note that any individual app may still be executed from the directory appropriate to your O.S.
 For example, on Windows you can CD to bin\win and then type "cfrog" to run Frogger.

+### caveat
+The prebuilt linux executables require glibc v2.14 or newer.
+That means if your distribution is older, it might not run, and you will need to rebuild.

 ===========================================================================